Accounts Payable vs. Accounts Receivable

 For many small businesses across the world, late payments are a significant issue.
 Why?
 Because late payments can cause severe cash flow problems, leading to working capital getting tied up on your balance sheet.

-According to Atradius, 84% of Australian businesses report late payments from their B2B customers.
-This is significant, especially considering that this money could be used to fund new products, invest in growth, or boost shareholder payouts.
+According to Bacs, almost half of the UK's small to medium sized businesses are being paid late, with the average company waiting for £32,185 in overdue payments.
+42% of those companies are spending up to four hours a week chasing late payments.
+That’s a significant amount, especially considering that this money could be used to fund new products, invest in growth, or boost shareholder payouts.

 How to handle accounts payable and receivable